Abortion clinic: Netherlands

 Abortion was criminalised in the Netherlands in 1911; nonetheless, a demand for terminating pregnancies remained, and an illegal abortion market grew.
 In 1962, about 25,000 abortions were performed in the entire country, all of them illegal and unsafe.
 70 amateur abortionists were sentenced that year.
 Illegal abortions were mostly performed with very risky and dangerous methods, which led to serious infections and internal bleeding.
 About 20 to 30 women died of complications each year, while many others were disabled for life and resigned to wheelchairs.

 In the late 1960s, the taboo on abortion was gradually broken in public discourse.
 More and more experts came to the point of view that abortions would happen anyway, whether or not the act was criminalised, and it was to conduct them safely for those women determined to end their pregnancy.
 In the early 1970s, the first specialised abortion clinics emerged such as in Arnhem (Mildredhuis, 1971) and Heemstede (Bloemenhove Clinic, 1973).
 By 1975, abortion clinic network Stimezo (an abbreviation of Stichting Medisch Verantwoorde Zwangerschapsonderbreking, "Medically Responsible Pregnancy Termination Foundation", set up in 1969) ran nine clinics throughout the country.
 The government tolerated these illegal clinics until 1976, when Minister of Justice Dries van Agt tried to close the Bloemenhove Clinic, which was promptly occupied by hundreds of pro-choice activists from numerous women's rights organisations.
 After a two-week standoff, a judge ruled in favour of the clinic, and Van Agt had to back down from taking the clinic by force.
-It would take until 1984 when abortion was finally legalised after long-winded heated parliamentary debates, with high pressure from the pro-choice and pro-life camps.
+It would take until 1984 when abortion was finally legalised after long-winded heated parliamentary debates, with high pressure from the supporters and opponents of reproductive rights.

 United States

 Between 2011 and 2016, 162 abortion clinics in the United States closed or stopped offering abortions due largely to legislative regulations enacted by Republican state lawmakers.
 These bills, referred to as TRAP laws (Targeted Regulation of Abortion Provider) implement medically unnecessary restrictions for clinics that will be difficult or impossible for providers to meet, therefore forcing clinics to close under the guise of increasing the safety of the procedure.

 Access to abortions is extremely limited, particularly in rural and conservative areas.
-According to the Guttmacher Institute, 31% of women in rural areas traveled over 100 miles in order to receive an abortion while another 43% traveled between 50–100 miles.
-These numbers are only increasing as more clinics are forced to close.
+According to the Guttmacher Institute, 31% of women in rural areas traveled over 100 miles in order to receive an abortion while another 43% traveled between 50 and 100 miles.
+These distances increase as more clinics are forced to close.
 Between 2011 and 2016 the number of abortion clinics in Texas dropped from 40 to 19 as a result of the state's House Bill 2, which was struck down by the Supreme Court in June 2016.

+The Satanic Temple launched a New Mexico clinic in 2023 named after Samuel Alito's mother, opening a Virginia clinic in 2024, and a Maine clinic in 2025.